 1. Time for Some Window Washing

 Unless you live in the tropics, your windows have probably been shut since October.
 Now’s the time to throw them open — but not before you give them a thorough washing.
-Clean glass will let more light into your apartment, and open windows can allow a winter’s worth of stale odors to escape.
+Clean glass will let more light into your apartment, and open windows can allow a winter’s worth of stale odors to escape, Westview Glass offers glass maintenance, this is a common problem with aluminium windows and doors generally, without regular maintenance the problems will worsen, and could end up costing you a lot of money in the long run.
 Think of it as your house exhaling after a cold and wintry season.

 2. Scour Those Screens